ugoertz/kombilo/doc/intro.rst

   using the underlying functionality of Kombilo within Python scripts, or as a C++ library.

-* Kombilo is free, and is open source - feel free to freely distribute it, and feel free to clone or fork the project on BitBucket.
-I will be glad to consider patches you send me for inclusion into the Kombilo code.
+* Kombilo is free, and is open source.
+Your :ref:`contributions
+  <contributing>` are welcome.
+Feel free to freely distribute it, and feel
+  free to clone or fork the `project on BitBucket
+  <https://bitbucket.org/ugoertz/kombilo/overview>`_.
+I will be glad to
+  consider patches you send me for inclusion into the Kombilo code.

 * Kombilo has been developed with tools that are available on all major operating systems (at least Linux, Windows, Mac OS X), *but the current